Whether you're new to Craft CMS or have been using this incredible framework for some time, extending it can sometimes be challenging.

 The link above covers some basics for starting a plugin or module.
 This example below will only focus on the controller component.

-First, the HTML can be drastically simplified into the following:
+First, the HTML from the example above can be drastically simplified into the following:

 <table id="example" class="display"></table>